ALaggyDev/CoordsFinder/README.md

 ### Which blocks have texture rotations?

 Here's a list of blocks that have "texture rotations", as of Minecraft 1.21.11.
-Note that I may have missed some blocks, and I haven't tested all of them.
+Note that I may have missed some blocks, and not all of them have been tested.
 - Grass block
 - Rooted Dirt
 - Dirt